orgilbatzaya/Wikipedia-Popularity/project/project.md

 The slope of the `sexMale` variable decreased significantly from the previous analysis.
 This shows that time is a factor that affects the historical popularity index of women specifically.

+    ## [1] 0.005101232

+We found that the r-squared for the linear model `m_pop_sex2` is 0.51%, which suggests that 0.51% of the variability of the data can be explained by the linear model and that the model does not fit our data very well at all.
+The fact that the r-squared value went down makes sense because it is harder to differentiate between men and women, in terms of their historical popularity index score.

 ### Section 4 - How the Variable `Article_Languages` Affects `Historical_Popularity_Index`

 ### Simple Linear Regression